avidrucker/autofocus-pwa/scratchpad.md

 - [x] c012 Enable user to click anywhere on screen (or hit enter) to exit "focus mode"
 - [ ] c013 Display options such "show/hide completed", "export to CSV", from menu drop down button
 - [ ] c014 Add checkbox which toggles the hiding of completed items items
-- [ ] c015 Add indicator (a la Svelte 3 intro video) that says how many of how many items are being display (after hide completed is toggled)
+- [ ] c015 Add indicator (a la Svelte 3 intro video) that says how many of how many items are being displayed (after hide completed is toggled)
-- [ ] c016 Display "about screen" as a tap-dismissable modal on clicking "i" info icon with credits to AF algorithm author, link to author website, and dev/designer website
+- [x] c016 Display "about screen" as a tap-dismissable modal on clicking "i" info icon with credits to AF algorithm author, link to author website, and dev/designer website
-- [ ] c017 Update components to be purely dynamic
+- [ ] c017 Update components to be functional state-free components

 Design (ui)
 - [x] ui001 Enable Tachyons